-Select the Prescribed Displacement option and click Next.
+• Select the Prescribed Displacement option and click Next.

-- Set the translation in the Z direction to Fixed, the displacement as Total, -0.01m. - Enter an attribute name of Settlement 10mm and click OK. - Select the four points at the internal pier location that have supports assigned to them. - From the Treeview, drag and drop the point loading attribute Settlement 10mm onto the selected Points.
-Make sure that the load is applied into Analysis 2 Phase 2b

-Composite Settlement/Shrinkage and the loadcase Settlement.
+- Set the translation in the Z direction to Fixed, the displacement as Total, -0.01m. - Enter an attribute name of Settlement 10mm and click Finish. - Select the four points at the internal pier location that have supports assigned to them. - From the Treeview, drag and drop the point loading attribute Settlement 10mm onto the selected Points.
+Make sure that the omposite Settlement/Shrinkage and the load is applied into Analysis 2 Phase 2b Composite Settlement/Shrinkage and the loadcase Settlement.